ICGC-TCGA-PanCancer/pancancer-documentation/docs/create_workflow.md

 ## Use Cases

 This guide is targeted at developers creating workflows with SeqWare intended to run across the various PanCancer cloud environments.
+Typically, this is being done for "Phase II" where cloud shepherds pick up these workflows and automate their running across the cloud environments.

 ## Steps